-The gut is considered the body’s entire digestive system (stomach, large and small intestines, etc.).
-The digestive system is responsible for absorbing nutrients, eliminating toxins, and moving things correctly.
-It is commonly known that 80% of the immune system can be found in the digestive tract and what it absorbs can have a huge effect on your health.
-Certain stresses from dietary imbalances can create negative health issues and problems like bloating, constipation, and other symptoms related to IBS (Irritable Bowel Syndrome).
+The “gut” is considered the body’s entire digestive system (stomach, large and small intestines, etc.).
+The digestive system absorbs nutrients, removes toxins, and moves things along.
+As a matter of fact, certain stresses from dietary imbalances can create negative health issues and problems like bloating, constipation, and other symptoms.
 Although most digestive issues are temporary, they can also be very painful.

 There are many factors that contribute to health problems related to the digestive system: